bilals12/interviewpractice/security_questions.md

     - built-in encryption options in dbs, file systems, cloud services

     - use as part of a broader security strategy (access controls, network security, security training)

-## 2. Network Level and Logging

-**How does a router differ from a switch?**

-- routers (using NAT, DHCP) operate at Network Layer (Layer 3) using IP, switches (LAN) operate at Data Link Layer (Layer 2) using MAC

-- routers used to connect different networks + direct data between them, switches used to connect devices within same network + manage internal data traffic

-- routers handle internal + external traffic (network-wide traffic management), switches primarily handle local traffic (forward data within internal network)

-**What is the difference between HTTPS and SSL?**

-- SSL/TLS is a protocol for encryption, HTTPS is an implementation of SSL/TLS applied to HTTP

-- SSL/TLS can be used beyond just securing HTTP (can secure FTP, SMTP), HTTPS is tied to HTTP

-- SSL evolved into TLS

-**How does threat modeling work?**

-- identify, prioritize, address potential security threats

-- simulate attack scenarios, assess vulns in connected systems/apps

-- reduce org's risk exposure by identifying vulns and potential attack vectors

-- threat, vuln, risk

-- process:

-    1. define scope

-    2. asset identification

-    3. identify threats

-    4. analyze vulns + prioritize risks

-    5. develop + implement countermeasures

-    6. monitor + evaluate

-- collab (security, engineering, IT, governance, business, end users)

-- frameworks

-    - MITRE ATT&CK (map identified threats to known adversary methods): knowledge base of TTPs

-    - DREAD (Damage, Reproducability, Exploitability, Affected Users, Discoverability): risk assessment model, quantitative approach to prioritizing threats

-    - STRIDE (Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privilege): categorizing threats in software systems

-    - PASTA: aligns threat modeling with business objectives, across various org contexts

-- benefits

-    - enhances awareness, identifies vulns

-    - prioritizes risk mitigation, optimizes security controls

-    - adapts to evolving threats, improves org resilience

-Explain the difference between IPSEC Phase 1 and Phase 2?

-**How does HTTPS work?**

-- client requests secure connection -> SSL/TLS handshake -> server auth -> key exchange -> secure symmetric connection established -> encrypted data transfer -> session closure

-## 3. OWASP Top 10, Pentesting, and/or Web Applications

-Explain man-in-the-middle attacks.

-Describe what are egghunters and their use in exploit development.

-**How is padlock icon in browser generated?**

-- if a server's SSL cert is validated (valid, not expired, issued by trusted CA, matches website's domain)

-## 4. Databases

-**How would you secure a Mongo database?
-Postgres?**

-- **mongoDB**:

-    1. enable authentication

-        - turn on mongo built-in authentication, use SCRAM-SHA-256 for strong password auth

-        - create specific user accounts with least privs necessary for role

-    2. configure RBAC

-        - define roles, assign them only necessary privs for accessing/modifying data

-    3. encrypt data

-        - encryption at rest to protect stored data using mongo's native encryption features

-        - use TLS/SSL for data in transit to secure client-server comms

-    4. network security

-        - bind mongoDB to local interface or use firewalls to restrict which clients can connect to db server

-        - use VPN/private network for added security

-    5. audit/monitor db activity

-        - enable mongo's auditing features to track/log access and changes to db

-        - regularly monitor logs for unusual/unauth'd activities

-    6. regular updates + patches

-    7. backup + disaster recovery

-    8. avoid exposing mongoDB to internet: always use app-level access or secure APIs

-- **postgresql**:

-    - pretty much the same as mongo except `pg_hba.conf` can be configured to control which hosts can connect and how, and parametrized queries should be used to prevent SQLi attacks

-    - keep dev, test, prod envs separate

-## 5. Tools and Games

-Given a sample packet capture - Identify the protocol, the traffic, and the likelihood of malicious intent.

-**How would you use CI/CD to improve security?**

-- integrating security

-    1. automated security scanning

-        - tools like SAST/DAST can identify vulns early in dev process

-        - use software composition analysis tools to check for vulns in 3rd party libraries or dependencies

-    2. code quality checks

-        - implement code quality gates that prevent merging code changes that do not meet predefined security standards

-        - use linters/code analyzers to enforce best practices + detect security anti-patterns

-    3. secrets management

-        - automate process of securing/managing secrets (API keys, passwords, certs)

-        - tools like HashiCorp Vault, AWS Secrets Manager, etc can be integrated into CI/CD pipeline

-    4. automated compliance checks

-        - incorporate tools to check for compliance with standards/regulations

-        - use IaC (infra as code) scanning tools to ensure that infrastructure deployments adhere to best practices

-    5. container scanning

-        - intergrate container scanning tools into CI pipeline to identify vulns within container images

-    6. dynamic env testing

-        - automatically deploy changes to dynamic testing env where additional security tests can be conducted, included pentesting + runtime analysis

-- continuous delivery/deployment

-    1. automated deployment

-        - reduce human errors

-        - use tools like jenkins, gitlab, github actions

-        - ensure deployment process includes steps to verify security of deployment (check for proper configs + runtime env security)

-    2. post-deployment monitoring

-        - integrate security monitoring tools into prod env to continuously monitor for suspicious activities or vulns

-        - implement logging/alerting mechanisms to detect + respond to incidents in real-time

-- security in infra management

-    1. IaC

-        - merge infra thru code to ensure consistent and repeatable setups

-        - perform regular audits on IaC to detect misconfigs

-    2. regular updates + patches

-## 6. Programming and Code

-How would you conduct a security code review?

-Given a CVE, walk us through it and how the solution works.

-## 7. Compliance

-How is ISO27001 different from SOC 2?

-What does Zero Trust mean?

-What is role-based access control (RBAC) and why is it covered by compliance frameworks?

-# Advanced Level

-These questions are highly technical and require extensive knowledge and experience:

-## 1. Encryption and Authentication

 **How do cookies work?
 How do sessions work?**